abhishek-fullstack/FSND/projects/capstone/starter/README.md

 2. This app can be run locally on http://127.0.0.1:5000
 3. Authentication is required on this app

-# Tips to use/retrive access tokens
+# Important tips to use/retrive access tokens
-1. Acccess token which will will remain for valid for couple of hours are provided in setup.sh.
+1. Access token which will remain valid for couple of hours, from the submission of this project, are provided in setup.sh.
-2. These access token must be used in curl/postman requests to access end points.
+2. These access tokens must be used in curl/postman requests to access end points.
 3. Fresh access tokens can also be generated through further steps.
 4. Use https://casting-agency-capfsnd.herokuapp.com/authorization/url to receive a URL
-5. Uee the URL in respoonse for below users a)User: ca_mac2957@gmail.com Password: mac_2957 Role: Casting Assistant b)User: cd_mac2957@gmail.com Password: mac_2957 Role: Casting Director
+5. Use the URL in response for below users a)User: ca_mac2957@gmail.com Password: mac_2957 Role: Casting Assistant b)User: cd_mac2957@gmail.com Password: mac_2957 Role: Casting Director
     c)User: ep_mac2957@gmail.com Password: mac_2957 Role: Executive Producer